PhilaeRoetta/PREDICT_PROJECT/manual.md

     - add the season to [the input required manual file season.csv](#season)

     Finally the software administrator must:
-    - add the new competition to [the input required manual file competition.csv](#competition) with possibly modifying other required manual files
+    - add the new competition to [the input required manual file competition.csv](#competition) with IS_TO_LOAD = 1 and possibly modify other required manual files

 - To link the competition with new topics